KONA: (808) 322-3064 HILO: (808) 796-3277

 Hoʻopili ʻAi – Uniting Keiki & Hawaiʻi Food Crops

-Farm to school connects kids with their food and with the ‘āina, that which feeds and nourishes us all – fostering the next generation of healthy, caring stewards.
+Farm to school connects keiki and ‘ōpio (children and youth) with their food and with the ‘āina, which feeds and nourishes us all – fostering the next generation of healthy, caring stewards.

-Our new Hoʻopili ʻAi Campaign – Uniting Keiki & Hawaiʻi Food Crops is a partnership with the Hawaiʻi Farm to School Hui, Chef Hui, University of Hawaiʻi College of Tropical Agriculture and Human Resources and Kōkua Hawaiʻi Foundation that provides students, teachers, school staff and parents with the resources needed to build lifelong relationships between youth and Hawaiʻi-grown staple foods!
+The Hoʻopili ʻAi Program – Uniting Keiki & Hawaiʻi Food Crops is a partnership with Hawaiʻi Farm to School (a program of Hawai‘i Public Health Institute), Chef Hui, and University of Hawaiʻi College of Tropical Agriculture and Human Resources that provides students, teachers, school staff and parents with the resources needed to build lifelong relationships with Hawaiʻi-grown staple foods!

 Harvest of the Month